joelkoz/QwicktracePCB/docs/Setting Up Raspberry Pi.md

 7. Change the password using the `passwd` command.

 8. Install the software for whichever screen you are using.
-For the new "Qwicktrace Pro" controller, following the directions found in the `U6111-UC640.pdf` file in the docs directory of this repo.
+For the new "Qwicktrace Pro" controller, follow the directions found in the `U6111-UC640.pdf` file in the `docs` directory of this repo.

 8. Update all software using these commands:
 ```